natchi92/FMT/README.md

-# Fault maintenance trees analsysis via probabilistic model checking
+# Fault maintenance trees analysis via probabilistic model checking

 Collection of PRISM files for the accompaniment of the following paper: